 - The second resource group, known as the node resource group, contains all of the infrastructure resources associated with the cluster.
 These resources include the Kubernetes node VMs, virtual networking, and storage.
 By default, the node resource group has a name like MC_myResourceGroup_myAKSCluster_eastus.
-AKS automatically deletes the node resource group whenever the cluster is deleted, so it should only be used for resources that share the cluster's lifecycle.
+AKS automatically deletes the node resource group whenever you delete the cluster.
+You should only use this cluster for resources that share the cluster's lifecycle.

 Can I provide my own name for the AKS node resource group?

 Yes.
-By default, AKS will name the node resource group MC_resourcegroupname_clustername_location, but you can also provide your own name.
+By default, AKS names the node resource group MC_resourcegroupname_clustername_location, but you can also provide your own name.

 az aks create command, use the